thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 look to the local Node.js code as if it were talking over TCP/IP.
 But this is just a bridge from the non-TCP/IP native technology to TCP/IP.

-It is explicitly legal to call this method multiple times in a row, even with different portNumber values.
-Calling the method multiple times in a row tells the native layer to just keep on listening and keep on accepting incoming connections.
-There must not be any disruption in listening or accepting incoming connections due to repeated calls to this method.
+When calling this method consecutively it is fine to use different portNumbers on each call.
+Calling the method consecutively tells the native layer to just keep on listening and keep on accepting incoming connections.
+There must not be any disruption in listening or accepting incoming connections due to consecutive calls to this method.
 If the portNumber is changed between calls then this change only affects future incoming connections, any existing connections on the old portNumber must be left alone.
+For example, imagine that at time 0 `StartListening` is called with port A, a time 1 an incoming connection is received and connected to port A, a time 2 'StartListening' is called again but with port B. From time 2 onwards any new incoming connections will be connected to port B but the existing incoming connection to port A will be left alone.

 It is an error to concurrently call startListening and stopListening.
 Any attempt to do so leaves the system in an indeterminate state.
-Ideally however one or both calls would fail with a 'NoConcurrentCalls' error.
+Ideally however one or both calls would fail with a 'NoConcurrentCalls' error but this is not guaranteed.

 #### Arguments: